 The Alberta Recycling Management Authority

-The Alberta Recycling Management Authority (Alberta Recycling) is a not-for-profit association responsible for managing Alberta’s tire, electronics and paint recycling programs.
+The Alberta Recycling Management Authority (Alberta Recycling) is a not-for-profit association responsible for managing Alberta’s tire, used oil, electronics and paint recycling programs.
 The organization reports to the Minister of Environment and Parks, and is run by a Board of Directors representing many stakeholder groups.
 For more information on the recycling programs please visit www.albertarecycling.ca.

 Public Information Manager